tusharbhatia2002/tusharbhatia2002/README.md

 ### Hi there 👋

 My name is Tushar bhatia.
-I am a third year CS undergrad student.
+I am a fourth year CS undergrad student.
 I am always ready to learn something new and mostly try to work creatively.

 - 🔭 I’m currently working on a Deep Learning project.